Thank you for your interest in employment opportunities at the Memphis Brooks Museum of Art.

-Job Title: School Programs Coordinator
+Job Title: Docent Coordinator

-Reports to: Director of Education and Interpretation
+Reports to: Education Director

-Employment Status: Regular/Full-time
+Employment Status: Part-time

-Excellent communication skills, including the ability to tailor speech and writing to a variety of audiences and purposes.
+• Excellent communication skills, including the ability to tailor speech and writing to a variety of audiences and purposes.

-Demonstrable ability to anticipate and problem-solve independently.
+• Demonstrable ability to anticipate and problem-solve independently.

-High degree of professionalism and a team spirit.
+• High degree of professionalism and a team spirit.

-Ability to be firm and flexible as the situation requires.
+• Ability to be firm and flexible as the situation requires.

-Application Deadline: Monday, March 26, 2018
+Application Deadline: Sunday, September 16, 2018

-The School Programs Coordinator is full-time and includes benefits.
-Send cover letter and resume (as a Word attachment) to: email@example.com with “School Programs Coordinator” in the subject line.
+The Docent Coordinator position is part-time and does not include benefits.
+Send cover letter and resume (as a Word attachment) to: email@example.com with “Docent Coordinator” in the subject line.

-The Memphis Brooks Museum of Art is an Equal Opportunity Employer and will not discriminate against any employee or applicant for employment because of race, color, religion, sex, or national origin.
+The Memphis Brooks Museum of Art is an Equal Opportunity Employer and will not discriminate against any employee or applicant for employment because of race, color, religion, sex or national origin.